 Guest post by Jennifer from Backyard Travel Family

-Welcome to Christchurch, the capital of the South Island.
+Christchurch is the capital of the South Island.
 It’s the biggest entry point for visitors and the best place to start off a road trip.

 English visitors would recognize its heritage.
 However today, much of that old heritage has crumbled.

 The 2010 and 2011 Christchurch Earthquake decimated the city and killed almost 200 people.
 Even 10 years later, the city is still rebuilding.

 Looking past the rebuild you will see incredible displays of architecture, or a city reuniting and working together to create a new community.

-And the kids won’t notice the construction for what is unfinished, but instead an amazing world of cranes, and diggers to stare at for hours.
+And the kids won’t notice the construction for what is unfinished.
+Instead, they’ll be an amazing world of cranes, and diggers to stare at for hours.

 A Weekend Itinerary in Christchurch with Kids

-But if you have young kids or do not feel like walking, then taking a tour on the Christchurch tram will be one of the best things you can do.
+But if you have young kids or don’t feel like walking, then taking a tour on the Christchurch tram will be one of the best things you can do.

-The full loop takes about 50 minutes and the trams leave every 15-20 minutes.
-There are 17 stops on the tram trail and these are some of the best ones to explore with kids.
+The full loop takes about 50 minutes, and the trams leave every 15-20 minutes.
+There are 17 stops on the tram trail, and these are some of the best ones to explore with kids.

-Get your discounted Christchurch tram tickets
+Get your discounted Christchurch tram tickets.

 If you like a bit of quirky history, check out Fred and Myrtle’s Paua Shell House, an iconic piece of New Zealand history that really does have to be seen to be believed.

-The park is home to some incredible gardens, including the greenhouses which are great to explore on a cold or rainy day.
+The park is home to the incredible Christchurch Botanic Gardens, including the greenhouses which are great to explore on a cold or rainy day.